Applications open 20 July 2020 and close 31 August 2020

 Five local clubs will be contributing to the Fund this financial year: Yallourn Bowling Club; Morwell Bowling Club; Italian Australian Club; Moe Racing Club Turfside Tabaret and Traralgon Bowls Club.

 The Trust invites applications for funding from individuals and organisations providing support services and/or alternative programs/activities to assist the disadvantaged within our community including those experiencing hardship as a consequence of gambling.
 Grants are available annually for a broad spectrum of community projects within the Latrobe City, including education and counselling programs, community development initiatives, individual capacity building programs, youth development programs, sport and recreation initiatives, arts and culture, and community engagement and social inclusion activities.

 The following general eligibility criteria have been developed as a guide to the types of programs to which priority consideration will be given for grants from the Latrobe City Community Gaming Support Fund:

-Programs that demonstrate a substantial benefit to the community especially for those directly and indirectly affected by the associated issues of problem gaming
+Programs/projects that demonstrate community strengthening and/or capacity building particularly for those directly or indirectly affected by the associated issues of harm from gambling.

 - Be strategically linked to other developments promoting social and economic development in the local community